Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 ### IBFT, QBFT, and Clique

-Adding a non-validator node to an IBFT, QBFT, or Clique network is a bit simpler than adding a node to a Raft network, as it only needs to configure itself rather than be pre-allocated on the network (permissioning aside).
+Adding a non-validator node to an IBFT, QBFT, or Clique network is simpler than adding a node to a Raft network, as it only needs to configure itself rather than be pre-allocated on the network (permissioning aside).

 1. Initialize the new node with the network's genesis configuration: